Azure/autorest/Samples/3b-custom-transformations/readme.md

 directive:
 - from: storage.json
   where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccounts/{accountName}"].put.description
-  # The following can be an arbitrary JavaScript expression that will be evaluated to determine the new value.
+  # The following can be arbitrary JavaScript code that will be evaluated to determine the new value.
   # The original value is accessible via variable "$".
   # Here: We append a string to the existing value.
-  transform: >
-    $ + " Make sure you add that extra cowbell."
+  transform: $ += " Make sure you add that extra cowbell."
   reason: Make sure people know.
 - from: storage.json
   where: $.definitions.Usage.description
-  transform: $.toUpperCase()
+  transform: return $.toUpperCase()
   reason: Our new guidelines require upper case descriptions here.
 Customers love it.
 ```